LOGSAFE: Logic-Guided Verification for Trustworthy Federated Time-Series Learning: Introduction

 \section{Introduction}

-Federated Learning (FL) has emerged as a promising solution that enables using data and computing resources from multiple clients to train a shared model under the orchestration of a central server~\cite{federated-learning}.
+Federated learning (FL) has emerged as a promising paradigm for leveraging data and computing resources from multiple clients to train a shared model under the orchestration of a central server~\cite{mcmahan2017communication}.
 In FL, clients use their data to train the model locally and iteratively share the local updates with the server, which then combines the contributions of the participating clients to generate a global update.
-The security aggregation mechanism and its distinctive distributed training mode render it highly compatible with a wide range of practical applications that have stringent privacy demands~\cite{pfitzner2021federated,sheller2020federated,nguyen2021federated,jiang2020federated}.
-Recently, FL has been demonstrated to be efficient in time-series related tasks~\cite{briggs2022federated,perifanis2023federated,an2024formal} to securely share knowledge of similar expertise among different tasks and protect user privacy.
-Although FL has many notable characteristics and has been successful in many applications~\cite{aivodji2019iotfla,jiang2020federated,ogier2022flamby,mobile-edge,wen2023survey,kairouz2021advances,nguyen2022federated}, recent studies indicate that FL is fundamentally susceptible to adversarial attacks in which malicious clients manipulate the local training process to contaminate the global model~\cite{pmlr-v108-bagdasaryan20a,rodriguez2023survey,nguyen2024backdoor}.
-Based on the attack's goal, adversarial attacks can be broadly classified into untargeted and targeted attacks.
-The former aims to deteriorate the performance of the global model on all test samples~\cite{krum, gaussian_MP}; while the latter focuses on causing the model to generate false predictions following specific objectives of the adversaries~\cite{Sun2019CanYR,pmlr-v108-bagdasaryan20a}.
+Recently, FL has been demonstrated to be efficient for time-series-related tasks~\cite{perifanis2023federated,an2024formal,tripathy2024hybrid,chen2025federated}, and more recently in CPS-related domains~\cite{marfo2025federated,quan2025federated,truong2022light}, enabling secure knowledge sharing across distributed systems while preserving data privacy.
+Although FL has many notable characteristics and has been successful in many applications~\cite{wen2023survey,kairouz2021advances,nguyen2024backdoor}, recent studies indicate that FL is fundamentally susceptible to adversarial attacks in which malicious clients manipulate the local training process to contaminate the global model~\cite{pmlr-v108-bagdasaryan20a,nguyen2024backdoor}.
+In the context of AI-enabled CPS, such poisoning attacks can translate into unsafe or unstable system behaviors~\cite{figueroa2022adversarial,ibrahum2024deep}.
+Attacks against such systems can be broadly classified into \emph{untargeted} and \emph{targeted} attacks~\cite{chakraborty2021survey,rodriguez2023survey,nguyen2024backdoor}.
+The former aims to deteriorate the performance of the global model on all test samples~\cite{krum,gaussian_MP}; while the latter focuses on causing the model to generate false predictions following specific objectives of the adversaries~\cite{nguyen2024backdoor,pmlr-v108-bagdasaryan20a}.\\